 - Self-funded claims are ultimately paid by the employer and fully insured claims are paid by insurance companies.
 However, most employers with self-funded plans hire a third-party administrator (TPA) to handle the processing of the medical claims including making coverage benefit determinations and deciding on payment allowances.
 Ironically, the TPA is typically one the major insurance companies such as Aetna, Cigna, UHC and BCBS – the same entities that are offering and administering fully insured health plans which can make it difficult to determine who is responsible for paying the claim.

-Why Does the Type of Plan Matter?
+Why Does the Type of Health Plan Matter to Providers?

 While the type of plan determines “who is paying the claim”, it also dictates the specific law(s) that govern, under certain provisions, the administration, enforcement and claim dispute resolutions processes.
 The Employee Retirement Income Security Act of 1974 (ERISA) is a federal law that governs, in part, employee sponsored or self-insured health plans (excluding government and charitable organizations), providing protections for individuals in these plans that includes mandating employers to provide plan members with:

-- written plan documents explaining the terms of the benefit plan; and
+- Written plan documents explaining the terms of the benefit plan; and

-- a summary of the benefit plan or summary plan description (SPD) and requires distribution of the SPD by the plan administrator to the plan participants.
+- A summary of the benefit plan or summary plan description (SPD) and requires distribution of the SPD by the plan administrator to the plan participants.